Surv-Lukmon/Crop-Type-Classification-with-Random-Forest-and-Sentinel-2-Time-Series-in-Google-Earth-Engine/README.md

 # Introduction
-The project was aimed to classify crop types using time-series Sentinel-2 images with Random Forest Algorithm in Google Earth Engine (GEE) with Python API.
+The project aimed to classify crop types using time-series Sentinel-2 images with Random Forest Algorithm in Google Earth Engine (GEE) with Python API.
 The study area is part of Van Wert, Ohio USA.

 # Methodology